telvarost/MojangFix-StationAPI/README.md

 <details><summary>Previously unlisted changes</summary>

+- (New) Disable stats checksum verification
+  - Allows mods to rearrange stats (for instance when converting a vanilla instance to a StationAPI one)
 - Enable Bit Depth Fix
 - Enable Command Keybinding
   - Used to more quickly open up the chat window and type in a command